Skip to main content

 }

-Once, you have added the JitPack repository, then in your app-level build.gradle dependencies section, add the single-factor-auth-android.
+Then, in your app-level build.gradle dependencies section, add the following:

 dependencies {